Beginning Teacher Program

 Beginning Teachers attend orientation, are assigned a mentor, attend regularly scheduled research based training meetings and are provided on-going classroom support to help them become proficient and higher level educators.
 On site administrators, Instructional Facilitator, Digital Instructional Facilator, school staff, Beginning Teacher Coordinator and other support personnel are enthusiastically available to provide the support, nurturing and clinical guidance needed for Beginning Teachers to acclimate to the educational profession.

-The October Beginning Teachers monthly meeting will be held on, Thursday, October 18, 2018, at 4:00 pm atthe AB Gibson Building in PD#2.
-All Beginning and Lateral Entry Techers in their first and second year of teaching are required to attend.
+The May Beginning Teachers monthly meeting/graduation program will be held on, Thursday, May 16, 2019, at 4:00 pm at the AB Gibson Building Boardroom.
+All Beginning and Lateral Entry Techers in their first, second, and third year of teaching are required to attend.
 If you have questions, please contact Lolita Hargrave at 910-277-4459 ext.
 373.